Small children our Specialty

 We don't count shots

-We don’t count shots when doing Children’s Portraits.
 We keep clicking away until we have quality images from each family grouping.
 If a little one needs a feeding, has a “meltdown”, or some other emergency, we will either hit the pause button, or photograph other family members until things get better.
 If one of the family members is ill we will just reschedule.
 We photograph real people, and stuff just happens to real people.
 We like to reserve Saturday morning Children’s Portraits for those with little ones, because that’s when they are at their best.
 But if that does not work, we can do it later in the day.
 Just make sure it’s not at their nap time.
+Also, make sure they are not hungry (grownups too).

-When we are looking at a child “live”, we don’t see all the different expressions because they are like a movie.
+When we are looking at a young child “live”, we don’t see all the different expressions, because they are like a movie.
 But when the camera captures the stills, it’s amazing what you will see.